-In home gardening, the blooming season for cabbage roses varies by climate and even from year to year.
-They generally bloom April through May or June.
-They are an "old rose" and generally bloom only once per season.
-Cabbage roses (Rosa centifolia) grow in U.S. Department of Agriculture zones 4a through 9b.
+In home gardening, the time when cabbage roses are in season varies by climate and even from year to year, but they generally bloom April through May or June.
+They're an "old rose" and these garden roses generally bloom only once per season.
+Cabbage roses, also known as Rosa centifolia, grow in U.S. Department of Agriculture zones 4a through 9b.
 Florists consider cabbage roses in season from spring to early autumn.
-It's particularly helpful to know the season for cabbage roses when planning flowers for a wedding or other special event.
+It's particularly helpful to know the season when cabbage roses bloom when planning flowers for a wedding or other special event.

 Cabbage Rose Timing Issues

 The exact Rosa centifolia blooming season varies.
 Although they generally bloom in spring, in some locations they usually peak in midsummer.
 The blooming period can vary widely from year to year due to climate factors, even when they're tended by professional gardeners.

 For ordering special-event flowers, roses in season can save you money since they're readily available.
 The fairly long blooming season of florist cabbage roses makes them a relative bargain.
 They're still in season when spring flowers are at a premium.
 These roses have a strong fragrance so you should avoid these types of flowers as table flowers if any of your guests are sensitive to floral fragrances.

 Cabbage roses, also called Provence roses, produce a profusion of petals.
 The bushes grow up to 48 inches tall and need to be spaced 36 to 48 inches apart.
 They grow thorny canes, and the weight of their blooms causes the canes to bow outward, so giving them plenty of room reduces the risk of bruised blooms.
 When growing roses at home, they require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
 Water them deeply and regularly to encourage deep root development and healthy growth.

 Feeding for Blooms